- Home

 3. Use the internet

-The web can be a fantastic place to meet entirely new people too.
-Friendship apps – like Stitch and Bumble BFF – are designed to help connect you with others in your area also looking for friendship.
+The web can be a fantastic place to meet new people, too.
+Friendship apps – like Stitch and Bumble BFF – are designed to help connect you with others in your area also looking for new friends.

-And interest-specific groups – like those on Facebook – are also excellent places to get in touch with people who share the same interests and pastimes as you.
+And interest-specific groups – like those on Facebook – are also excellent places to get in touch with people who share the same pastimes as you.

 You could also try combining the previous tip with this one, and get stuck into some online activities to meet new people or spend quality time with your existing friends.
 Online games, digital social groups, and virtual events are all great options.
-You can use the button below to check out the talks, classes, and social groups coming up over on Rest Less Events.
+You can use the button below to check out the talks, classes, and social groups currently running on Rest Less Events.

 4. Volunteer for a cause you believe in